prezaei85/getting-cleaning-data-course-project/CodeBook.md

 ## Modifications

 The subjects, features and activity labels are combined for both test and train sets to make up one data set.
-The features that include "mean" or "std" are then selected, and the rest of the features are dismissed.
-A new data set is then formed by aggregating each feature for each subject and each activity and saving the average value.
-In addition, the new data set has a more meaningful set of feature labels and the activities have descriptive labels.
+The features that include "mean" or "std" in their names are then selected, and the rest of the features are dismissed.
+A new tidy and independent data set is then formed by aggregating each feature for each subject and each activity and saving the average value.
+In addition, the new data set has a more descriptive set of feature labels than the original and the activities have descriptive labels.

 ## Notes: